 Under generally accepted accounting principles, we review our intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
-Our intangible assets increased by approximately \$17 million in 2012 as a result of our acquisition of NET.
+Our intangible assets increased by approximately \$17 million in 2014 as a result of our acquisition of PT and by approximately \$17 million in 2012 as a result of our acquisition of NET.
 Goodwill, which increased by approximately \$27 million as a result of our acquisition of NET, is tested for impairment at least annually.
-Additionally, we expect our goodwill to increase as a result of the recently completed acquisition of PT.
+Additionally, our goodwill increased by approximately \$7 million as a result of the acquisition of PT, net of the reduction of goodwill related to the sale of PT's Multi-Protocol Server business.
 Factors that may be considered a change in circumstances indicating that the carrying value of our goodwill or intangible assets may not be recoverable include significant underperformance relative to plan or long-term projections, strategic changes in business strategy, significant negative industry or economic trends, significant change in circumstances relative to a large customer, significant decline in our stock price for a sustained period and decline in our market capitalization to below net book value.